MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.4.1 Compatibility across platforms

-Your extension should be compatible with Microsoft Edge on all the devices and platforms on which they may be downloaded.
-If an extension is downloaded on a device with which it is not compatible, it should detect that at launch and display a message to the user detailing the requirements that devices must meet in order to be compatible with your extension.
+Your extension should be compatible with Microsoft Edge on all the devices and platforms on which it may be downloaded.
+If an extension is downloaded on a device with which it is not compatible, it should detect that at launch, and display a message to the user detailing the requirements that devices must meet in order to be compatible with the extension.

 ###### 1.4.2 User experience

-Your extension must start up promptly and must stay responsive to user input.
-It must also shut down gracefully and not close unexpectedly.
+Your extension must start up promptly, and must stay responsive to user input.
+It must also shut down gracefully, and not close unexpectedly.

 <!-- ------------------------------ -->
 #### 1.5 Personal information

-The following requirements apply to extensions that access Personal Information.
-Personal Information includes all information or data that identifies or could be used to identify a person, or that is associated with such information or data.
+The following requirements apply to extensions that access Personal Information.  _Personal Information_ includes all information or data that identifies or could be used to identify a person, or that is associated with such information or data.

 ###### 1.5.1 Collect personal information only when necessary

-Your extension may collect, access, use, or transmit Personal Information (including web browsing activity); only if required by and only for use in a prominently disclosed, user-facing feature.
+Your extension may collect, access, use, or transmit Personal Information (including web browsing activity) only if required by and only for use in a prominently disclosed, user-facing feature.

-Developers must clearly state the data handling practices of their extension at the time of installation, including any transfer or use of user data.
+You must clearly state the data handling practices of your extension at the time of installation, including any transfer or use of user data.

-Developers must obtain explicit prior consent from the user before any merger, acquisition, or sale of assets of the developer that may involve the transfer of user data.
+You must obtain explicit prior consent from the user before any merger, acquisition, or sale of your assets that may involve the transfer of user data.

-Developers must obtain explicit prior consent from the user and have a clear policy before accessing and providing the user re-access information when the user has lost their password for the product or service.
+You must obtain explicit prior consent from the user and have a clear policy before accessing and providing the user with re-access information when the user has lost their password for the product or service.

-Developers must have a clear and comprehensive privacy policy that outlines their data handling practices, including the use of any third-party services.
+You must have a clear and comprehensive privacy policy that outlines your data handling practices, including the use of any third-party services.

 ###### 1.5.2 Maintain a privacy policy

 Your privacy policy must describe the controls that users have over the use and sharing of their information, how they access their information, and it must comply with applicable laws and regulations.
 Your privacy policy must be kept up-to-date as you add new features and functionality to your extension.

 The privacy policy provided should be relevant to the product and should not use the Microsoft privacy statement unless the extension is an official Microsoft extension.
-Additionally, the privacy policy should primarily refer to the Edge browser and not other browsers, and any data collected should be aggregated and anonymized and used in accordance with applicable privacy and other jurisdictional legal requirements.
+Additionally, the privacy policy should primarily refer to the Microsoft Edge browser and not other browsers, and any data collected should be aggregated and anonymized and used in accordance with applicable privacy and other jurisdictional legal requirements.

 If you provide Microsoft with your privacy policy, then you agree to permit Microsoft to share such privacy policy with users of your extension.